katiewhite1151/katiewhite1151.github.io/_pages/about.md

 ![](/images/kpw-studio.png)

 Katie grew up in Denver, Colorado.
 She received her BFA from Yale University in 2013 and studied at the LeRoy Hoffberger School of Painting at Maryland Institute College of the Arts in 2018.
-She now lives and practices art in her hometown of Denver where she is a member of Spark Gallery.
+Katie now lives and practices art in her hometown of Denver.

 <br>